nodegui/qode/README.md

 ## For linux

+### Cloning this repo:

+- Do a git clone this repo

+### Install GTK headers:

+-  sudo apt install libgtk-3-dev

+### Installing QT:

+- Download qt from: https://www.qt.io/offline-installers (Preferably 5.12.x version)
+- chmod a+x qt-opensource-linux-x64-5.12.4.run
+- ./qt-opensource-linux-x64-5.12.4.run
+- Click Next -> I accept checkbox and then Skip.
+- Make sure you note down the install path.
+Also make sure there are no spaces in the path.
+- From the list to choose components:
+        - Check Desktop gcc 64bit
+        - Qt Creator (Optional)
+- Choose LGPL license and install.

+### Building Qode:

+- `QT_INSTALL_DIR=<path_to_qt_install_dir>/5.12.4/gcc_64 node build.js`

+### Common errors:

+1. if you get an error similar to:

+    ```
+    ../../src/qode.h:5:10: fatal error: QApplication: No such file or directory
+    #include <QApplication>
+            ^~~~~~~~~~~~~~
+    ```
+    Make sure you have installed QT5 and have specified the correct path in QT_INSTALL_DIR as mentioned above

+2. if you get an error similar to:
+    ```
+     fatal error: gtk/gtk.h: No such file or directory
+     #include <gtk/gtk.h>
+    ```
+    Make sure you have installed gtk headers as mentioned above.

+3. If you get an error similar to:
+    ./qode: error while loading shared libraries: libQt5Core.so.5: cannot open shared object file: No such file or directory.

+    Check the shared libraries used by qode by running `ldd ./qode`.
+Then you can provide the path where qode could find the libraries like this:

+    ```LD_LIBRARY_PATH=<path_to_qt5_installation>/5.12.4/gcc_64/lib/:$LD_LIBRARY_PATH ./qode```

 And make sure you have installed gtk3 headers also for time being.
 Make sure you add LD_LIBRARY_PATH to the path to qt and then run the built executable